ai4life-opencalls/oc-1-project-11/README.md

      <img src="resources/images/trackmate_vis_settings.png" width="50%">
    </div>

-10. To improve the results play around with different distance settings, feature penalties, and track filtering.
+10. To improve the results, consider different distance settings, feature penalties, and track filtering.

 <div align="left">
   <img src="resources/images/trackmate_result.gif" width="50%">
 </div>

 ## Conclusion
-In this tutorial we showed how to use [N2V](https://github.com/juglab/n2v), [https://www.cellpose.org/](https://www.cellpose.org/) and [TrackMate-Cellpose](https://imagej.net/plugins/trackmate/detectors/trackmate-cellpose) to segment and track nuclei of epithelial cells in a series of images obtained with fluorescence microscopy.
+In this tutorial, we showed how to use [N2V](https://github.com/juglab/n2v), [https://www.cellpose.org/](https://www.cellpose.org/), and [TrackMate-Cellpose](https://imagej.net/plugins/trackmate/detectors/trackmate-cellpose) to segment and track nuclei of epithelial cells in a series of images obtained with fluorescence microscopy.
 This page was created by the [AI4Life project](https://ai4life.eurobioimaging.eu) with data from [The University of Toledo](https://www.utoledo.edu/).